MichaelCurrin/thebuckfeverground/_shows/2019_april_tour.md

     description="Laaste Dae-toer poster"
 %}

-Our _Laaste Dae-toer_ is between 11th and 27th April 2019.
-We'll play shows at least once a day each day and will take our new album on the road with us.
+Our _Laaste Dae-toer_ is between 11th and 27th April 2019, from Cape Town to Joburg and back.
+We'll play shows at least once a day.

 ## Show dates